NanamiChiaki-7/dsh-temperature/README.md

 - **Reasoning models** (OpenAI `o1`/`o3`/`gpt-5` with thinking, DeepSeek `R1`, …) often **reject or ignore `temperature` / `top_p`** — disable them for those models.
 - **Anthropic Claude** does not accept `top_p`.

 Not sure what your API supports?
-Open **参数设置**, click **复制 / Copy**, and send the prompt to the agent — it will check your API docs and update the settings file itself.
+Open **参数设置(Parameter settings.)**, click **复制 / Copy**, and send the prompt to the agent — it will check your API docs and update the settings file itself.

 ## 📚 References